NJUNLP/DMASTE/Readme.md

 ## Citation
 If you used the datasets or code, please cite our paper:
 ```
+Ting Xu, Huiyun Yang, Zhen Wu, Jiaze Chen, Fei Zhao, and Xinyu Dai.
+2023.
+Measuring Your ASTE Models in The Wild: A Diversified Multi-domain Dataset For Aspect Sentiment Triplet Extraction.
+In Findings of the Association for Computational Linguistics: ACL 2023, pages 2837–2853, Toronto, Canada.
+Association for Computational Linguistics.
 ```
 ## References
 [1] Measuring Your ASTE Models in The Wild: A Diversified Multi-domain Dataset For Aspect Sentiment Triplet Extraction.
 Ting Xu, Huiyun Yang, Zhen Wu, Jiaze Chen, Fei Zhao, Xinyu Dai.
 In Findings of ACL, 2023.